bigdreamsweb3/trustlink-pay/README.md

 ## Philosophy: Secure Web3 Payments Without Regret

 TrustLink Pay is built from a security-first thesis: Web3 payments must be private, non-custodial, and safe enough for daily use.
-New team members, developers, Crankers, and community members should begin with our foundational post: **[TrustLink Pay Security Philosophy: Secure Web3 Payments Without Becoming a Bank of Regret](docs/SECURITY-PHILOSOPHY.md)**.
+Team members, developers, Crankers, and community members should begin with our foundational post: **[TrustLink Pay Security Philosophy: Secure Web3 Payments Without Becoming a Bank of Regret](docs/SECURITY-PHILOSOPHY.md)**.

 ## Overview